asmov/bak8/packages/bak8-bak/README.md

 Trademark
 --------------------------------------------------------------------------------
-*bak8* is a trademark of Asmov LLC.
+*bak8* is a pending trademark of Asmov LLC.